graeme-a-stewart/atlasgit/README.md

 ### Preparing tagdiff files from known releases

-Use the `atlastags.py` script to parse NICOS tag files and write a few JSON _tagdiff_ files, encapsulating the way that a base release and its caches evolved.
+Use the `cmttags.py` and/or `cmaketags.py` script the SVN tag content of interesting releases and write a few JSON _tagdiff_ files, encapsulating the way that a base release and its caches evolved.

-By far the easiest way to do this is to give a base release:
+By far the easiest way to do this is just to give a base release:

-`atlastags.py 20.7.0`
+`cmttags.py 20.7.0`

 This takes the base content of release 20.7.0, then finds and parses all the 20.7.0.Y caches and produces and internal _diff_ that describes the package tag evolution.
-The default tagdiff file in this case is `20.1.0.tagdiff`.
+The default tagdiff file in this case is `20.7.0.tagdiff`.

 Usually one wants to produce tagdiff files for a whole release series (i.e., all 20.7.X(.Y) numbered releases), e.g.,

-`for X in $(seq 0 7); do atlastags.py 20.7.$X; done`
+`for X in $(seq 0 7); do cmttags.py 20.7.$X; done`

 ### Import SVN tags into git